 “The range of brightness that the human eye can see is called the dynamic range,” noted Minhoon Lee.
 “When it comes to Quantum Matrix, the light can be adjusted within a 4,096 level range, meaning that this dynamic range has also been maximized.”

-“The human eye is very sensitive, so we are helping each colour to play its own role and show itself as it is instead of getting mixed up with other ones,” continued Minhoon Lee.
+“The human eye is very sensitive, so we are helping each color to play its own role and show itself as it is instead of getting mixed up with other ones,” continued Minhoon Lee.
 “In addition, Quantum Matrix technology brings the extra electricity that isn’t being used in darker parts of the screen to the brighter parts so that the concentration is maximized.
-With this technology, we’ve achieved brightness of up to 4,000 nits with the Neo QLED.”
+With this technology, we’ve achieved brightness of up to 4,000 nits1 with the Neo QLED.”

 Quantum Matrix technology not only precisely controls all those Quantum Mini LEDs, but it also controls the light source for each individual content.
 “This technology works by analyzing the content source being played so that users can enjoy even more vivid, realistic experiences,” noted Engineer Bonggeun Lee.
 “For instance, if there is a scene on-screen that requires a maximized sense of dimension, the technology will provide a sense of depth by focusing the light on the object that is at the front while darkening the background.
 It is a completely different technology from something as simple as lights that just turn on and off.”

 More Detailed AI Upscaling: the Neo Quantum Processor

 When it comes to enjoying the best possible viewing experiences, content picture quality is just as important as a next-level display.
 In order to ensure that users can enjoy high-quality content even if the original source is of a lower resolution, and regardless of local internet speed, Samsung’s engineers developed a picture quality engine to automatically convert any content to an optimized picture quality – the advanced AI-powered Neo Quantum Processor.